Taoist Tai Chi ® arts in Calgary

 12707 Bonaventure Drive S.E.

 McKenzie Lake Community Association (map),

 5720 Silver Ridge Dr. N.W.

 Daybreak Community Church, 2104 Yankee Valley Blvd.
 S.W.

 Gas City Kiwanis Centre, Room 3, 826 – 11 Street SE

-Fung Loy Kok Taoist Temple
+Fung Loy Kok Institute of Taoism

 The Grand Opening in June of 1990 was attended by Temple founders Mr. Mui Ming To and Master Moy Lin-shin, along with some special guests from Hong Kong, local dignitaries and government representatives.
 The shrine was enlivened by Mr. Mui Ming To.

 The Calgary shrine offers many services to the community such as observation of the important festivals, a memorial alter, and Jai vegetarian banquets.
 Please check the events on the right side of the page, and contact us if you would like any more information.